dnagir/approache/source/_posts/2012-03-12-increase-your-productivity-with-vim-and-terminal.markdown

 The power of vim is huge.
 Very small number of people actually do know how to use most of it.
 I'm certainly not one of them.

-But let me suggest some of the things that keep myself more productive:
+But let me suggest some of the things that keep myself more productive.

 Remap your CapsLock key to Control
 ------------------------------------